top of page

 Did you know that Medicare categorizes Group Health Insurance (Employer Group Health Benefits) into two categories, based on the number of employees it covers?
 Medicare indeed defines "small" employers as those with fewer than 20 employees, and they refer to employers with more than 20 employees as "large" employers.

 Why does the size of the company matter?
 Well, Medicare does not classify Small Employer Group Health Coverage as being creditable, and, as such, you must enroll in Medicare as soon as you turn 65.
-Small Employers are not allowed to offer health insurance to anyone once they turn 65.
+Small Employers are not permitted to offer health insurance to anyone after age 65.
 This means that you need to be enrolled in Medicare before you are three months past your birth month!
-If you do not enroll in Medicare during your Annual Enrollment Period, Medicare will impose a Part B and possibly a Part D Late Enrollment Penalty that never goes away..
+If you do not enroll in Medicare during your Annual Enrollment Period, Medicare will impose a Part B Late Enrollment Penaltyand, in some cases, a Part D Late Enrollment Penalty, which never goes away.

-Perhaps the biggest problem most people have in their first year of enrolling in Medicare is billing errors.
-This is because your Doctor will bill Medicare, or your Medicare Advantage Plan, directly after you have paid any co-insurance or copay amounts when you receive services.
-Unfortunately, for those with a Medigap or Medicare Supplement plan, doctors' offices often send a bill to your insurance in addition to Medicare.
+Perhaps the biggest problem most people face in their first year of Medicare enrollment is billing errors.
+This is because your Doctor will bill Medicare or your Medicare Advantage Plan directly after you pay any coinsurance or copay amounts for the services you receive.
+Unfortunately, for those with a Medigap or Medicare Supplement plan, doctors' offices often bill your insurance in addition to Medicare.
 This can create an unnecessary mess.

 Many people who have chosen Original Medicare forget that they must meet the Medicare Part B deductible before Medicare will pay for any services.
-Depending on where you live, the deductible can be paid at the doctor's office, or you may receive a bill/invoice from Medicare.
+Depending on where you live, the deductible may be paid at the doctor's office, or you may receive an invoice from Medicare.

 Here at Braden Medicare Insurance, we have developed a "Patient Information Cover Sheet" that we give to each of our clients.
 We have found that it has dramatically reduced billing errors and is a valuable tool.
-If you are interested in this or would like to learn more about how it works, please don't hesitate to reach out to us.
+If you are interested in this or would like to learn more about how it works, please don't hesitate to contact us.

 5. THINGS TO REMEMBER DURING THE MEDICARE ANNUAL ENROLLMENT PERIOD (AEP)